 10 Smells Dogs Hate and Why?

-Dogs are successfully used in rescue operations, tracking missing persons and military bomb squads.
-These days they are even trained to sniff out diseases like diabetes and cancer.
-The reason for the high success rate of canines in such operations is their overdeveloped sense of smell.
-A Dog’s sense of smell is nearly 40 times greater than humans.
-This is the reason why things that humans miss out are easily found out by dogs.
-You can even try experimenting with your pet dog by hiding his favorite treat or toy and then watch him find it super quickly.
+Off course, the reason for the high success rate of canines in such operations is their developed sense of smell.
+Did you know that a dog’s sense of smell is nearly 40 times greater than humans?
+And, that’s the reason why things that humans miss out are easily found out by dogs.
+As a dog owner we know this right?
+If you haven’t tried, then you can experiment with your pet dog by hiding his favorite treat or toy and then watch him track it down.

-Here is a list of 10 such smells dogs hate.
-You can use this knowledge to your advantage and keep your homes and gardens safe from your inquisitive pet dog.
+You can use this knowledge to your advantage and keep your home and garden safe from your inquisitive pet dog.

 Have you ever tried squeezing an orange peel in front of your pet dog?
 Well, their reactions can be hilarious to watch to say the least.
 Dogs run away from anything that smells lemony.
 This includes limes, lemons, grapefruits and oranges.
 The citrus smell that might feel refreshing to humans is one of the topmost smells dogs hate.
 And this fact can be easily used to dissuade our pets from chewing furniture, digging flower beds or urinating inside home.